kanikakasharma/learning-library/developer-library/converged-db-for-developers/xml/xml.md

     ![](./images/jdev-xml-rest-code.png" ")

-2. Open firefox or if already open, in other browser tab, open the URL `http://localhost:7101/xml/read/1` Data is retrieved by the fetchXml() method in XmlController.java
+2. Open firefox or if already open, in other browser tab, open the URL `http://localhost:7101/xml/read/1` Data is retrieved by the fetchXml() method in XmlController.java.

     ![](./images/rest-id1-retrieve.png" ")

-3. To retrieve all IDs, Open the URL `http://localhost:7101/xml/ids` Data is retrieved by the **getXmlIds()** method in XmlController.java
+3. To retrieve all IDs, Open the URL `http://localhost:7101/xml/ids` Data is retrieved by the **getXmlIds()** method in XmlController.java.

     ![](./images/rest-retrieve-all-ids.png" ")

 ## **STEP 6**: Insert XML data

-1. Navigate back to **endpointchecker** tool to insert a xml record
+1. Navigate back to **endpointchecker** tool to insert a xml record.

-2. Paste the text below as content in the text area and click on green **Insert** button
+2. Paste the text below as content in the text area and click on green **Insert** button.

   ````
  <copy>